Robert Johns | 05 Sep, 2024

 7. Tailwind

-Tailwind is a modern, utility-first, and un-opinionated framework that’s widely viewed as one of the top CSS frameworks available.
+Tailwind CSS is a modern, un-opinionated, and utility-first CSS framework that’s widely viewed as one of the top CSS frameworks available.

 As possibly the best CSS library for beginners, Tailwind provides a set of pre-defined CSS classes to apply to HTML elements, allowing front-end developers to quickly build custom interfaces with a focus on speed and efficiency.